 20 Apr WHAT IS PROBATE?
 AN OVERVIEW OF NEBRASKA PROBATE

 Probate is the process that families go through to pass memories and money to family members after a death.
 In Nebraska, probate is handled in County Court.
+You might be wondering how it is handled in other states, do you need a probate in wa, perhaps?
+This article will run through the basics of what a probate entails and when to know you need one.
 After you file the correct paperwork the clerk will assign a Judge and case number to your case.
 The Judge then names a person to handle the estate.
 The court order naming that person is called the Letters of Personal Representative.
 It gives that person the power to transfer the assets of their loved one to her beneficiaries.
 People commonly know this person as the executor.
 In Nebraska she is known as the Personal Representative.

 During probate, the personal representative is responsible for gathering and protecting all of the decedent’s assets.
 The personal representative has a responsibility to the beneficiaries to protect and maintain the value of the estate.
 After gathering the assets and applying a value to the assets, the personal representative must provide the court and the beneficiaries with a list of the assets called an Inventory.
 The personal representative then proceeds to pay the bills, calculates and pays the death taxes and then distributes the estate to the beneficiaries.